Gainsborough Town Council

 Gainsborough Town Council strongly recommends you take out an insurance policy on your memorial.
-This policy should cover any works required if the memorial becomes unsafe, this will also cover your memorial for any damage caused by vandalism, theft or accidents.
-Please note Gainsborough Town Council cannot be held responsible for any accidental damage caused whilst the grounds team carry out their duties to maintain the cemetery, however, extreme care is always taken by the team to minimise risk.
+This policy should cover any works required if the memorial becomes unsafe, this will also cover your memorial for any damage caused by vandalism, theft, or accidents.
+Please note Gainsborough Town Council cannot be held responsible for any accidental damage caused whilst the grounds team perform their duties to maintain the cemetery, however, the team always takes extreme care to minimise risk.

 An informal application can be made to the Council regarding the installation of a temporary memorial, this may be a wooden cross that must be sourced by a funeral director or memorial mason company.
 Temporary memorials deteriorate quickly and so after six months the Council reserves the right to remove any temporary memorials without prior notice or right of appeal.
 Artificial memorials must not be placed at any time.

 The standard size of a memorial within the non-cremated remains/ non-children’s sections shall be no more than three feet (36″) in height measured from the ground, two feet six inches (30″) in width, nor four inches (4″) in thickness.